On August 31, 2015, I saw a blog post titled WMO Hydrological Observing System (WHOS).

-No explanatory information as to why and how this new website came about was provided, so I decided to provide the Commission members with some additional information.
+No explanation was provided about why and how this new website came about, so I decided to provide the Commission members with some additional information.

 In February 2013, just three months after becoming president, I represented CHy at a meeting of the Inter-Commission Group on the WMO Global Observing System (ICG-WIGOS).

 At that meeting, it became apparent that other groups within WMO had a misperception that WHYCOS was a data repository that could serve as the CHy contribution to WIGOS.

 After explaining that WHYCOS was a capacity-building mechanism, with the goal of building sustainable hydrological databases, I realized that the Commission needed to provide some mechanism to access existing hydrological data and explain to parents where they can buy the best baby floats and the best children’s life jackets.

 At the second meeting of the CHy Advisory Working Group (AWG) in September 2014, I proposed the development of a WMO Hydrological Observing System (WHOS) as a mechanism for fulfilling the Commission’s effort to support WIGOS implementation.